escapin/sElect/README.md

 ## Security Properties

-We now briefly discuss to which extent and under which assumptions sElect provides verifiability/accountability and privacy.

-_Verifiability_ is achieved in a very direct way: once the result has been published, every voter can simply check whether her verification code is included in the published election result, next to her choice.
-For this mechanism to work, we need to make sure that the client program is honest and indeed uses a randomly selected, and hence unique, verification code.
+_Verifiability_ is achieved in a very direct way: once the result has been published, every voter can simply check whether her verification code is included in the published election result, along with the voter's choice.
+For this mechanism to work, one needs to make sure that the client program is honest and indeed uses a randomly chosen, and hence unique, verification code.

-Furthermore, by making use of the digital signatures and the output of the collecting server, sElect also provides a reasonable level of _accountability_: when a voter has a signed acknowledgment from the collecting server and then the verification fails (the expected verification code is not listed as required), it is possible to tell which of the servers has misbehaved and even to provide an evidence for this misbehavior.
+Furthermore, sElect also provides a reasonable level of _accountability_: when a voter has a signed acknowledgment from the collecting server and then the verification fails (the expected verification code is not listed as required), it is possible to tell which of the servers has misbehaved and even (by making use of the digital signatures) to provide an evidence for this misbehavior.

 sElect provides _privacy_ under the assumption that one of the servers is honest (the two servers do not collude).
 The steps taken by an honest server, by design, hide the link between its input and output entries.
-Therefore, no party can link the ballot of a given voter to his/her choice-identifier-pair in the final output.
+Therefore, no one can link the ballot of a given voter to his/her choice-identifier-pair in the final output.